 Pollo AI is a multi-model AI video generator that bundles Kling 2.1, Google Veo 3, Wan, and Seedream into a single interface, competing in a market alongside RunwayML, Sora, and standalone Kling subscriptions.
 Instead of maintaining separate accounts across video model providers, you get one dashboard to run text-to-video, image-to-video, face swaps, and AI avatar generation from the same prompt box.
-The UX is clean and the model-switching is fast - it genuinely delivers on the "Greatest Hits wrapper" promise that draws users in.
+The UX is clean and the model-switching is fast.
+It genuinely delivers on the "Greatest Hits wrapper" promise that draws users in.
 For social media creators who want to audition multiple AI video engines without committing to individual subscriptions, the concept is sound and the output quality on Kling-powered generations is smooth enough to drop directly into an editor.

 The credit model is where the platform falls apart.
-The $15/month Lite plan provides 300 credits - which sounds substantial until you do the math: a single 5-to-10 second video runs 30-37 credits, yielding roughly 8-10 videos before you hit the wall.
+The $15/month Lite plan provides 300 credits, which sounds substantial until you do the math: a single 5-to-10 second video runs 30-37 credits, yielding roughly 8-10 videos before you hit the wall.
 Users across multiple Reddit threads report canceling after the first billing cycle.
-The most-cited Pollo AI alternative is OpenArt at $7/month (annual) for approximately 50 videos - a price-per-video gap that is simply not defensible.
+The most-cited Pollo AI alternative is <a href="/tools/openart">OpenArt</a> at $7/month (annual) for approximately 50 videos, a price-per-video gap that is simply not defensible.
 Credit top-up packs exist but are hidden behind the upgrade modal's sidebar navigation, meaning users who would pay for more credits are leaving instead of finding the option.

 The billing trust crisis is the more serious problem.
-In late 2025, multiple subscribers reported unauthorized recurring charges continuing months after cancellation, with support completely unresponsive from October 4 onward - no Discord replies, no email acknowledgment.
+In late 2025, multiple subscribers reported unauthorized recurring charges continuing months after cancellation, with support completely unresponsive from October 4 onward: no Discord replies, no email acknowledgment.
 Formal complaints were filed with the FTC and ACCC, with payment disputes escalated through Stripe and Apple.
 Separately, 15 or more Creator Partner Program members reported that September and October 2025 credit distributions were never issued; the company acknowledged the credits were "naturally not issued."
-These are not isolated support tickets - they are documented regulatory complaints and a contract breach.
+These are not isolated support tickets.
+They are documented regulatory complaints and a contract breach.
 The platform is well-funded (¥2 billion seed, 20M+ users reported) and is not going away, but the business model behavior documented in 2025 represents a material risk for any paying subscriber.

-Pollo AI is covered in our AI video generation tools comparison.
-See the full lineup in the AI video generators category.
+Pollo AI is covered in our <a href="/blog/best-ai-video-generation-tools-2026">AI video generation tools comparison</a>.
+See the full lineup in the <a href="/categories/ai-video">AI video generators category</a>.

 - Aggregates Kling 2.1, Google Veo 3, Wan, and Seedream in one dashboard, eliminating the need to manage separate accounts or API keys